MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/error-from-server-error-dialing-backend-dial-tcp.md

 The Kubernetes API server has to forward API requests to an upstream component for several use cases.
 This error occurs if the API server can't establish a TCP connection to the upstream component.
 Example of such upstream components include kubernetes services that are inside the cluster and kubelet.

 If the issue persists, a network blockage is likely the cause.
-To identify the responsible network configuration, first determine the scope of the problem:
+To identify the responsible network configuration, first determine the scope of the problem.

 ### Narrowing down: Are all `kubectl` sub-commands failing?